A teen was fatally stabbed at a track meet in Texas. His twin brother tried to save him

 Police say the 17-year-old student at Frisco’s Memorial High School was stabbed after an altercation with a student from another school in the district.

-Karmelo Anthony, a 17-year-old student at Centennial High School has been arrested and charged with first-degree murder, police say.
+Karmelo Anthony, a 17-year-old student at Centennial High School, has been arrested and charged with first-degree murder, police say.
 His bond was set at $1 million, court records show.
-Anthony is being held at the Collin County Jail.
+Anthony was being held at the Collin County Jail.

 Anthony’s attorneys, Billy Clark and Kim T. Cole, released a statement Monday saying the teen and his family were “sincerely saddened that a life was lost and offer their condolences to the family of Austin Metcalf.”